Offering in-person sessions in Oakland and virtual sessions for individuals residing in anywhere in California.

 - Cindy Cherie

 The right therapist for you is out there!
-Your personal goals and chemistry impact who is right for you.
-Experiencing your identity represented in your therapist can be healing.
+Your personal goals and that special feeling of "chemistry" impacts who is right for you.
+Further, knowing your identity markers are shared by your therapist can be healing.
 If you have made it this far in my website, reach out and we can assess if I am the right fit or if I have a colleague that better suits your needs.

 Stephanie Bain (she/her/hers)